collapsed-stacks/startups/questions/1020/what-is-a-pitch-deck.md

 - posted by: [blunders](https://stackexchange.com/users/216182/blunders) on 2014-10-16
 - score: 1

-<p>Pitch deck is just a term for a slideshow used for presenting a startup to prospective investors. </p>
+Pitch deck is just a term for a slideshow used for presenting a startup to prospective investors.

 ## Answer 11387